Deck Cost Per Square Foot: 2026 National Pricing Guide

 How much does a deck cost per square foot in 2026?

-Deck costs range from $20 to $85 per square foot installed in 2026.
-Pressure-treated wood is $20–$35 per sq ft.
-Cedar and redwood run $28–$50.
-Composite decking costs $35–$65.
-Tropical hardwoods like ipe top out at $85 per square foot.
+Deck costs range from $20 to $85 per square foot installed in 2026 depending on material.
+Pressure-treated wood runs $20 to $35 per sq ft.
+Composite decking costs $35 to $65 per sq ft.
+Tropical hardwood runs $50 to $85 per sq ft.

-What affects deck cost per square foot?
+What is the cheapest decking material per square foot?

 Scroll to Top